I-80 Over Lehigh River Bridge Project

 To comply with the National Environmental Policy Act (NEPA), the project is being advanced as Categorical Exclusion (CE) and impacts to natural, social, economic and cultural resources are being assessed.

 As part of the environmental review process, PennDOT is analyzing how bridge tolling may impact local communities and how alternate routes to avoid the toll may impact local traffic and roadways.
-When environmental studies are completed in Spring 2021, PennDOT will present findings for public review and comment in a virtual meeting, or if safety precautions allow, an in-person public meeting.
-During the meeting, the Project Team will also share project details, such as engineering design, environmental impacts, construction schedule, maintenance and protection of traffic during construction and access to Lehigh Gorge State Park and boat launches in the park.
+The findings of these studies were presented for public review and comment in a virtual online public meeting and an in-person open house public meeting.
+During the meetings, PennDOT shared a project overview and explained the project purpose and need, project design, proposed funding, traffic studies, environmental studies, comment process, and next steps.

 To stay informed or to be added to the project mailing list, please complete the form at the bottom of this page.
 You may also submit your comments and feedback by using this form.